Shakes1Q/SQL-Files/README.md

 # SQL-Files
-Awesome chocolates file was used with PowerBI
+Awesome chocolates file was connected to PowerBI